Go Back

 Gobi Paratha Recipe

 In this gobi paratha recipe a whole wheat flatbread is stuffed with grated cauliflower, then roasted on a griddle to golden, delicious perfection.
-It's a filling and nutritious plant-based meal for any time of day!
 Serve it for breakfast, lunch or dinner, or as a healthy after-school snack.

 Prep Time15 minutes